lfrancis/CeeS-Cntrl/README.md

 # CeeS-Cntrl
 CeeS Cntrl is a GUI interface to [Tubbutec's CeeS MIDI retrofit](https://tubbutec.de/cees/) for Yamaha CS5, CS10, CS15, CS15D, CS30 and CS30L synthesizers, adding MIDI input and output as well as additional filter modulation sources.

-The interface follows the [CeeS MIDI implementation spec](https://tubbutec.de/files/CeeS/CeeS-user-guide.pdf).
+The interface follows the [CeeS MIDI implementation spec](https://tubbutec.de/files/CeeS/CeeS-user-guide.pdf) and maps MIDI CC values to knobs, buttons and menus that can then be automated in a DAW.
+The app is resizable and the _About CeeS Cntrl_ screen displays credits and a starter patch for easy reference.

 CeeS Cntrl was created with the [Cabbage Audio Framework](https://cabbageaudio.com) 2.10.0 and can run as a DAW plug-in as either AU or VST, and as a standalone app on MacOS, WinOS and Linux machines.
-As a DAW plug-in all controls can be automated.

 An example patch:
 <img width="1058" height="644" alt="screengrab of the CeeS Cntrl main interface" src="https://github.com/user-attachments/assets/31d90dbf-9562-4e99-8e33-421ff2ada482" />

-Screengrab of the About CeeS Cntrl screen:
+The About CeeS Cntrl screen:
 <img width="1058" height="644" alt="Shows an informational overlay" src="https://github.com/user-attachments/assets/3567673e-f0eb-4db5-9542-de57c6fb5416" />

 ## Beta notes:

+Thanks for participating!
 I'm a Logic Pro user so most testing has been done on an M1 Pro MBP 32/1T Tahoe 26.2 running Logic Pro 11.2.2 with my CS-15.
 It would be great to see how the app performs in other environments and platforms as well as other CS models.
 Please post any issues or questions to this repo's [Issues](https://github.com/lfrancis/CeeS-Cntrl/issues) tracker and include your synth model, OS and DAW versions.

 For the beta you must [download and install Cabbage](https://github.com/rorywalsh/cabbage/releases) on your machine, then download the `CeeSCntrl.csd` file and assets from this repository, open the `.csd` in Cabbage and export the type of app you want to use, plug-in or standalone, from Cabbage's _File_ menu.
 You must then copy the exported file to the appropriate location on your machine.